Costa Rica Digital Nomad Visa Guide (2024)

 If you want your stay in Costa Rica to be more permanent (or longer than 2 years), you’ll have to apply for a different visa (pensionado, rentista, or inversionista, all of which we’ll talk about in more detail later in the text).

-So, the new visa isn’t your path to becoming a permanent resident or a citizen of Costa Rica.
+So, the Digital Nomad Visa isn’t your path to becoming a permanent resident or a citizen of Costa Rica.

-It is, however, your ticket for a couple of wonderful (tax-free) years in this beautiful country.
+It is, however, your ticket for a couple of wonderful (tax-free) months or years in this beautiful country.

 How can I apply for a digital nomad visa in Costa Rica?